somethingnew2-0/SimpleCSPM/README.md

 8. Click "Run Audit" Again

 ## Customize
-After making your own copy of the Google Sheet, click "Tools" -> "Script editor" to modify the javascript App Script code also included in this repository as [Code.gs](Code.gs).
+After making your own copy of the Google Sheet, click "Extensions" -> "Apps Script" to modify the javascript App Script code also included in this repository as [Code.gs](Code.gs).

 ## Audit Data Collected in Sheets